nasa/ziggy/doc/user-manual/select-hpc.md

 [[Up]](user-manual.md)
 [[Next]](remote-dialog.md)

-## High Performance Computing: Overview
+## High Performance Computing Overview

 Large data volumes and/or compute-intensive processing algorithms demand the use of equally large-scale  computing hardware to perform the processing.
 Fortunately, Ziggy supports the use of High Performance Computing (HPC) facilities.